Is it easy to save money or is it hard?

 A few of those individual cost saving opportunities might be massive, like the savings available from firing a financial adviser that is screwing you (charging a % of your portfolio value rather than clear, flat fees) which could easily save a million pounds over a lifetime.
 Or the savings from living in a flat rather than a house.
 Or replacing an 4×4 offroad Money Incineration Unit with a sensible small car.

 But many of the spending cuts are individually very small.
 Things like dropping “down” one notch on the supermarket price scale.
 So you might go “down” from Waitrose to Sainsburys.
 Or from Sainsburys to Tesco.
 Or from Tesco to Aldi.
 And so on.

 Many would consider that an act of unfeasible frugality.
 But perhaps this shows a lack of perspective?

 Another example of a tiny change with surprisingly large benefits over time is the simple trick of just “dropping down” a product range.
 So if you are currently on the Tesco Fancypants Finest Baked Beans, you drop down to Tesco Reassuringly Normal Baked Beans…or even down to the Tesco “We Are Giving This Stuff Away” Value Baked Beans.

 This exercise may involve challenging your preconceptions.
 If you have been conditioned to think of yourself as a Nice Normal Middle Class person, the thought of dropping down to the Value beans might start to bring on anxiety.
 What would the neighbours say?
 Or your work colleagues?
-If you’re worried about The Baked Bean Inspectors conducting a dawn raid on your kitchen cabinets, you may need more perspective.
+If you’re worried about things like this, you may need more perspective.